SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/states.md

 ### Accessibility

-This component is designed to comply with WCAG 2.2 AA.
+These states are designed to comply with WCAG 2.2 AA.

 - All interactive functionality is operable using a keyboard.
 - Interactive elements have sufficient touch target size.
 - Focus indicators are clearly visible during keyboard navigation.
 - States such as selected, disabled, and error are clearly distinguishable.

-For general accessibility requirements, see [Accessibility](../accessibility)
+For general accessibility requirements, see [Design Foundations](../design-foundations)